HMRC has updated guidance on the claims for the fifth SEISS grant

 The initial scheme allowed self-employed individuals to claim a taxable grant worth 80% of their trading profits up to a maximum of £2,500 per month for three months and capped at £7,500 altogether.
 The deadline for claiming the first grant was 13 July 2020.

-On 29 May, the scheme was extended for those people whose trade continued to be, or was newly, adversely affected by Covid-19 (coronavirus).
+On 29 May 2020, the scheme was extended for those people whose trade continued to be, or was newly, adversely affected by coronavirus.

 Below is a list of frequently asked questions from ACCA members.

-What is the support available for 2019/20 outstanding income tax liabilities?
+What support is available for 2019/20 outstanding income tax liabilities?

-Deferral is automatic for the self-employed second payment on account for 2019/20, which was due to be paid by 31 July 2020 otherwise.
+Deferral was automatic for the self-employed second payment on account for 2019/20, which was due to be paid by 31 July 2020 otherwise.
 It was initially deferred until 31 January 2021.

 In order to use this service, taxpayers must meet the following requirements: